What is Aikido?

 Aikido.
 Fighting for everyone in Lund.

-Case technology is an important part of aikido and makes it possible to exercise safely at a high level.
-We spend a lot of time practicing ukemi, i.e. how to take safe falls.
-After the first semester, you can also start training with wooden weapons: jo (4 foot / 1.28 m long stave), bokken (wooden sword) and sometimes tanto (wooden knife).
+Ukemi, the practice of falling safely, is an important part of Aikido and allows us to train safely at a higher intensity.
+After the first semester, you can also start training with wooden weapons: jo (4 foot / 1.28 m long staff), bokken (wooden sword) and sometimes tanto (wooden knife).
 Weapons training strengthens focus, strength and understanding of the techniques.

 Our Style – Iwama Aikido